MuTsunTsai/shrewd/README.md

 - Efficiency\
 	Shrewd performs only the necessary calculations and rendering.
 Propagation of changes stops at any variable that remains unchanged, and resulting values are cached until its references have changed.
 Shrewd also make sure that it performs the propagation in the correct order so that nothing will be updated twice in the same committing stage.

-- Prevents circular dependencies\
+- Prevents cyclic dependencies\
-	The design of Shrewd makes it less likely to create circular dependency among data, and when there is one, Shrewd detects and provides readable debug messages that help programmers to fix the problem.
+	The design of Shrewd makes it less likely to create cyclic dependency among data, and when there is one, Shrewd detects and provides readable debug messages that help programmers to fix the problem.

 - Third-party framework support\
 	Shrewd provides hooks that enables it to communicate with other reactive frameworks, and it has a built-in hook for Vue.js.